Multiwall Polycarbonate Sheets - FAQs

 Take a look at some of the most frequently asked questions for Multiwall Polycarbonate Sheets around choice, installation & maintenance.

 What type of Polycarbonate Sheets should I use in a greenhouse?

-Most greenhouses use 4mm thick glazing – please call us to place an order or alternatively you can use Acrylic Sheets which will also be fit for the job.
+Most greenhouses use 4mm thick glazing – please call us to place an order.

 What should I use for a lean-to roof?